ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 What is it about this problem that makes more data better?

 These models are high variance, meaning roughly that they have a ton of coefficients [2].
-This is not so different from having relatively small data for the rarer words, as it were.
-And adding data was easy, since they just grabbed more free text from the internet.
+This is not so different from having relatively small data for each one.
+Also, adding data was easy, since they just grabbed more free text from the internet.
 And perhaps most importantly, they had already taken a complicated problem (natural language) and simplified it down to a very narrow problem (confusion set disambiguation) with well-defined models and a success metric.

 [2]: *[Xavier Amatriain](http://xavier.amatriain.net/) (formerly of Netflix) has a good [explanation](http://technocalifornia.blogspot.com/2012/07/more-data-or-better-models.html) of this which inspired this section.*